 The best treatment for metabolic syndrome is lifestyle change. https://webmd.com/heart/metabolic-syndrome/how-do-you-treat-metabolic-syndrome This is good news because it means that you don’t need to rely only on a healthcare professional’s treatment; you can take charge of your own health and make your life better.

-There is no magic diet cure for metabolic syndrome.
-But there are several principles that are effective and will bring improvement of both obesity and insulin resistance and will probably also affect cholesterol levels.
+There is no magic diet cure for metabolic syndrome, but there are several principles that are effective and will help improve both obesity and insulin resistance and will probably also affect cholesterol levels.

 First, eat real food.
-That sounds too simple; but consider that a lot of the items for sale on grocery store shelves, in convenience stores, and in restaurants are processed food-like-substances that bears very little resemblance to the original food as grown, harvested or slaughtered.
-Eating real food means eating fresh fruits and vegetables, lightly cooked, steamed, or baked, with little added salt or fats and lots of spices for flavor.
+That sounds too simple, but consider that many of the items for sale on grocery store shelves, in convenience stores, and in restaurants are processed ‘food-like-substances’ that bear very little resemblance to the original material.
+Eating real food means eating fresh fruits and vegetables that are lightly cooked, steamed, or baked.
+Try adding spices for flavor, but avoid fatty additives or too much salt!
 Eating real food means eating baked fish, whole grain bread, 100% beef, delicious salads, organic apples, and real honey.
 Eating real food means avoiding highly processed substitutes.
-Choose fresh and minimally processed where possible and look for five or fewer ingredients on the ingredient list (and they should all be words you can pronounce).
-Following this principle will automatically cut out some of the worst offenders for weight gain, including preservative laden “snack foods”.
+Choose fresh and minimally processed where possible, and look for five or fewer ingredients on the ingredient list (they should all be words you can pronounce).
+Following this principle will automatically cut out some of the worst offenders for weight gain, including preservative-laden “snack foods”.

 Cut the sugar.
 This is crucial for reversing insulin resistance.
 Every time you eat a high-sugar food or drink a sugary beverage, your blood sugar spikes.
 This spike causes a cascade of responses, including a surge of insulin, conversion of sugar to fat, and then a subsequent drop in blood sugar that increases cravings and stimulates appetite, in addition to making the insulin resistance worse.
 Sugar (especially hidden sugar in processed foods or drinks) is an often-overlooked source of empty calories.
 Cut the sugar, feel better, lose weight, and be kind to your body!

 Lose weight.
 It really isn’t quite clear whether weight gain leads to insulin resistance, or if insulin resistance causes weight gain.
-But losing weight clearly improves your body’s ability to respond to normal levels of insulin.
+But losing weight certainly improves your body’s ability to respond to normal levels of insulin.
 Weight loss is also important for addressing high blood pressure.
-The larger the body mass, the more pressure it takes to move blood through the circulatory system, so the more a person weighs, the more likely they are to have high blood pressure.
-Even a ten-pound weight loss can improve blood pressure readings.
+Larger bodies require more pressure to move blood through the circulatory system, and even a seemingly small weight loss can improve blood pressure readings.